GL-Li/vimwiki/regex.md

     - `{3,5}` repeats 3, 4, or 5 times
     - `{3,}` repeats 3 or more times

-- greedy lazy possessive repetition
+- greedy, lazy, possessive repetition
     - `?` `*` and `+` are greedy, returns all matches
     - `??` `*?` and `+?` are lazy, returns few matches as possible
         ```r